kamitoteles/CMAQ_Installation_tutorial/README.md

     cd CMAQ_REPO
     git checkout -b my_branch
     ```
-3. Set the environment varibles for the C and fortran compilers.
-The locations bellow are standards for the Linux GUI setup for the 2020.0.166 Intel® Parallel Studio XE version:
-    ```
-    source /opt/intel/compilers_and_libraries_2020.0.166/linux/bin/compilervars.sh -arch intel64 -platform linux
-    source /opt/intel/mkl/bin/mklvars.sh intel64
-    export FC=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/ifort
-    export CC=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/icc
-    export CXX=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/icpc
-    export F77=/opt/intel/compilers_and_libraries_2020.0.166/linux/bin/intel64/ifort
-    ```
-4. Set CMAQ_HOME in bldit_project.csh as set CMAQ_HOME = /home/[username]/CMAQ-5.3.1 and run the scipt.
+3. Set CMAQ_HOME in bldit_project.csh as set CMAQ_HOME = /home/[username]/CMAQ-5.3.1 and run the scipt.
 This will create the directories needes for the intallation:
     ```
     ./bldit_project.csh
     ```
-5. Go to the CMAQ_HOME directory and set the location of the libraries and include files on the config_cmaq.csh.
+4. Go to the CMAQ_HOME directory and set the location of the libraries and include files on the config_cmaq.csh.
 The locations listed in here may vary between intallations and shoukd be rechecked on each sistem.
     ```
     cd ..
     vi config_cmaq.csh